DataDog/documentation/content/en/agent/faq/circleci-incident-impact-on-datadog-agent.md

 ## What Datadog is doing to mitigate the implications

 * We're working towards releasing a new Agent 5 version for CentOS/RHEL signed with the [current RPM signing key](https://keys.datadoghq.com/DATADOG_RPM_KEY_CURRENT.public), `C6559B690CA882F023BDF3F63F4D1729FD4BF915`.
-* We're working on new releases to Agent installation methods to ensure they make systems safe by explicitly removing the affected key from the RPM database and the Datadog repofile.
+* We're working on new releases to Agent installation methods to ensure they make systems safe by explicitly removing the affected key from the RPM database and the Datadog repo file.
 We will be updating this section as we release the new versions:
   * Datadog Ansible role: [https://github.com/DataDog/ansible-datadog/][5]
   * Datadog Chef recipe: [https://github.com/DataDog/chef-datadog][6]
   * Datadog Puppet module: [https://github.com/DataDog/puppet-datadog-agent][7]